 05 Nov The Clocktower, Low Wood, Cumbria

-Tim’s workshop and darkroom are now based at the site of the world’s Industrial Revolution where Wilkinson first smelted iron ore.
-The building, which can trace it’s history back to the 1790’s, now houses Tim’s library, analogue / digital darkroom and archives.
+Tim’s workshop and darkroom were briefly based at the site of the world’s Industrial Revolution where Wilkinson first smelted iron ore.
+The building, which can trace it’s history back to the 1790’s, was an exceptional frame for Tim’s library, analogue / digital darkroom and archives.

-The Clocktower boast Britains finest roster of photographic tutors:
+The Clocktower boasted Britains finest roster of photographic tutors:

 Professor John Blakemore

 Kerik Kouklis, Alternative processes genius

 Following a very successful and productive few years The Clocktower closed as a photographic unit to make way for new commercial tenants.
 Tim Soar continues to make work from his Norfolk home and Hackney Studio.

 The Clocktower library is dedicated to the memory of Peter Soar.

 Peter Soar: 1928 – 2011

 Love, which absolves no beloved one from loving,